matteopilz/OpenMS-website/content/en/communication.md

 ### <a class="button cta rounded primary-btn raised" href="https://gitter.im/OpenMS/OpenMS">Gitter</a>

-A real-time chat room to ask questions about _contributing_ to OpenMS.
+A real-time chat room to ask questions about OpenMS.
-This is a private space, specifically meant for people who are hesitant to bring up their questions or ideas on a large public mailing list or GitHub.

 ***